adilahmed31/cs537-Discussion-su22/week-1/README.md

 ## Valgrind

 Valgrind could also be helpful for a memory leak.
-Different from sanitizers, valgrind does not require special compilation command.
+Different from sanitizers, valgrind does not require a special compilation command.

 ```console
 $ gcc -o leak1 leak1.c